Terraform Count [Save your time by using it]

 How to use expressions in the count

-The count meta-argument admits numeric expressions.
-But, unlike most arguments, the count value must be defined before Terraform execute remote resource operations.
-This indicates count can’t point to any resource attributes that aren’t identified until after a configuration is implemented (like a unique ID created by the remote API during an object creation).
+The count meta-argument accepts numeric expressions.
+But unlike most arguments, the count value must be known before Terraform performs any remote operations.
+That means you cannot reference resource attributes that are only available after the resource is created (like a generated ID from the remote API).

 Terraform Count - Real Example 1